 Anyone homeless and pregnant can make the homelessness application to the council where your application should not be placed as the bed and breakfast because your need is related to a certain emergency condition.

 In case your landlord wants to evict you from his / her property, they need to follow proper procedure.

-Those who suffer the loss of job (or loss of wages), or when are harassed at the place of residence, or if preparing to move houses, or if have developed some kind of medical condition, or are in an urgent need to get some medical care, they should let the council know about it.
+Those who suffer the loss of a job (or loss of wages), or when are harassed at the place of residence, or if preparing to move houses, have developed some kind of medical condition, or are in urgent need to get some medical care, they should let the council know about it.

 How To Apply for A Council House?

 To apply for such homes, one may have to provide details related to their medical condition, current residence, proof of income, savings, personal details and other assets.
 The person may have to provide evidence to support the claim.

 A GP letter may be required to claim such homes on medical grounds.

 One may have to tell the local authorities about the illness, disability like the inability to travel a long distance, or need to live close to a particular person or shops or bus route.